Admiralissimus/IBA-DevOps-Practicum-HW/README.md

 - Create **peering connection** and accept request (marked).

   ![](/img/Screenshot_5.jpg)
-- In each VPC in default **route table add route** to neighbour VPC over peering.
+- In each VPC in default **route table add route** to neighbour VPC through the peering.

   ![](/img/Screenshot_6.jpg)